12 Vital Email Engagement Metrics To Track ROI

 Send them fewer emails, and give them the opportunity to explain their sentiments in a survey.

-How to Measure Your Email Marketing Success
+How To Measure Email Marketing Strategy Success

 Essential Email Reporting Tools